Book a call

 Moodle suits organizations that want full ownership of their employee training system: the data, the infrastructure, and the codebase.
 With no licensing fees and 1,800+ plugins, it is one of the most cost-effective options at scale for teams with technical capacity or an implementation partner.

-For organizations with requirements that go beyond what either platform provides out of the box, Raccoon Gang builds on Open edX.
-One example is Harrow’s AISL Academy — a network of international schools across Asia.
-Ten developers delivered a scalable LMS in seven months, serving 3,000 to 6,000 learners with adaptive learning paths, gamified rankings, RG Analytics dashboards, and unified logins across Tencent Cloud and Azure.
-The outcome: 90% positive feedback and 1,500 unified staff training hours.
+For requirements that go beyond what either platform provides out of the box, Raccoon Gang builds on Open edXSince 2015, the team has delivered 200+ LMS projects — from single-institution deployments to country-level platforms serving 1.5M+ learners.
+Clients include Harvard, NASA, EBRD, and the University of Washington.
+One specific example is Harrow’s AISL Academy — a network of international schools across Asia: 10 developers, 7 months delivery, 3,000–6,000 learners, adaptive learning paths, gamified rankings, RG Analytics dashboards, and unified logins across Tencent Cloud and Azure.
+Outcome: 90% positive feedback and 1,500 unified staff training hours.

 Need a Blueprint for Your Employee Training Software?